-If there is an active fire within 30 m (100 ft) of your home, call 911, and let them know you are in the fire zone.
+If there is an active fire within 30 m (100 ft) of your home, call 911, let them know you are in the fire zone and leave the area immediately.

 A fire crew will be sent to your location.

 Questions or Concerns?